Angelica-Rees/Product-Search-Engine/README.md

 5. Then go to your browser and type localhost:8080.
 The application should run.
 6. To terminate: hit ctrl + c in the terminal

+*You may need to clear the cache in the browser before doing these steps

 ### Acknowledgements

 This was made with the help of Tech2 etc on youtube.
 The following is a link to the youtube tutorial that I used: